MapRVA/skyway/README.md

   - [ ] Release binary for Linux
   - [ ] Investigate supporting other platforms

+## Contributing

+Before contributing, please review our [code of conduct](CODE_OF_CONDUCT.md).

+Thank you for your interest in contributing to skyway!
+Issues, pull requests, and email communication are all welcome.
+If you would like to make drastic changes to skyway, I recommend reaching out first so that we can coordinate our efforts.

 ## Alternatives

 Before adopting skyway for your project, please also consider [Osmium Tool](https://osmcode.org/osmium-tool/), a mature and well-trusted application that accomplished many of the same things.